St. Joan of Arc Catholic Academy

 St. Joan of Arc Catholic Academy, formerly known as Jean Vanier Catholic Secondary School, is a Roman Catholic separate high school in the Eglinton East neighbourhood of Scarborough in Toronto, Ontario, Canada.
 It is a member of the Toronto Catholic District School Board (formerly the Metropolitan Separate School Board).

-The school building originally opened in 1965 under the name Tabor Park Vocational School (1965–1986) by the Scarborough Board of Education, which later became part of the Toronto District School Board.
+The school building originally opened in 1965 as Tabor Park Vocational School (1965–1986) under the Scarborough Board of Education, which later became part of the Toronto District School Board.
 The board has leased the building to the MSSB/TCDSB since 1989.

 The school educates 1,002 students as of the 2016–17 academic year, and it is ranked 331 out of 725 schools in the Fraser Institute report card.
 Its motto is Minds to Reason, Hands to Work, Hearts for God.

 Previously, the school was named after Jean Vanier, the founder of L'Arche in 1964.
 The school was renamed in July 2020 in honor of St. Joan of Arc after posthumous sexual abuse allegations against Vanier.